 NAB Defence, your protection against fraud.

-nabtrade will be unavailable between 00:00 and 14:30 on Sunday 24 March for scheduled maintenance.
+nabtrade will be temporarily unavailable between 00:00 (AEST) Sunday 21 July and 04:00 (AEST) Sunday 21 July due to scheduled maintenance.

 Start by logging into your nabtrade account.

 Step One: Log into nabtrade using your User ID and Password.

 Make sure you also have your four-character trading PIN on hand before you begin.

 Step Two: Click on the Trade button, in the main navigation menu.